 The cemetery has a grassy area and most of the tombstones are on the other side of the little knoll facing.
 The beautiful maintained property across from the cemetery has an old house that stands smartly.
 The man who lives in it told me the floor has rough hewn timbers in it.
 He thinks the house it really old.
 It is beautiful.
 Could this be the “Old Scott House?”
 Difficult to say the owner didn’t really know.
 There are other houses along this road that might be the “old Scot house” as stated again in the history books.
 I told him the history books were published about 1880.
 So if the house was standing then his house could be very old.
 He has done many improvements.

 I have a map showing where the graves were located.
 I found this map either at the Luzerne County Historical Society (LCHS) or at the Northeast Pennsylvania Genealogical Society (NEPGS) societies that I have mentioned.
 See below.
-The Northeast has moved a 2nd time since then and is now in Wilkes-Barre not from the first.
+The Northeast Genealogical Society has moved a 2nd time and is now in Wilkes-Barre.
 That would be a nice feature if you visit.
 I am leaning toward NEPGS.
 Someone had mapped out the Scott Cemetery graves with numbers and rows that match the publication of the NEPGS.
 It is a big map and difficult to copy.
 I was able to find the tombstones I was looking for.

 I was looking for Mary Goss (1721 to 1821) and her son Nathaniel Goss (1749 to 1812).
 Mary was 100 years old when she died.
 She outlived her son Nathaniel by 9 years.
 She is my 5th great grandmother and wife of Philip Goss IV (1724 to 1779).
 It was a great day.
 I had traveled a long way to view this grave site.
 I did not want to leave!
 Nathaniel is brother to my 4th great grandfather Solomon Goss (1754 to 1825).
 Solomon took his family and left the area of Huntington and Plymouth and went to Ohio where he settled eventually in Washington County, Ohio.
 Solomon and Olive’s graves are lost, so having these preserved is wonderful.